Exact and mean-field analysis of the role of Hubbard interactions on flux driven circular current in a quantum ring: Numerical results and discussion

 Figure~\ref{N=10, order ring} presents the variation of the ground-state energy and PC for a $10$-site ordered ring under different electron fillings and interaction strengths.
 Starting from $N_{\uparrow}=N_{\downarrow}=1$ in the first row, the number of electrons in each spin sector is increased by one in each subsequent row until the half-filled band limit is reached.
 The first three columns of the figure show the ground-state energy $E_g(\phi)$ for $(U,V)=(0,0)$, $(U,V)=(4,0)$, and $(U,V)=(4,2)$, respectively.
 The corresponding PC variations over the two-flux-quantum range are displayed in the fourth column.
 Below, we analyze the results one by one.

 \textbf{Characteristics of ground-state energy:} A careful examination of the $E_g$-flux curves reveals several important features those are as follows. (i) Sharp peaks appear at $\phi = 0$ and $\phi = m\phi_0/2$ ($m$ is an integer), accompanied by abrupt changes in the slope of the energy curves.
 These slope variations signal qualitative changes in the nature of the ground state. (ii) The inclusion of the on-site Hubbard interaction $U$ leads to the emergence of additional local minima in $E_g(\phi)$.
 Our numerical results indicate that the width of these minima increases with increasing $U$. (iii) When the extended Hubbard interaction $V$ is added on top of $U$, both the width and depth of the local minima increase for low fillings (up to the third row).
 However, as the system approaches half-filling, the inclusion of $V$ reduces the width of the dip region. (iv) For an ordered ring in the non-interacting case, $E_g(\phi)$ shows sharp slope changes at isolated flux points.
 In contrast, for a disordered ring, these slope variations become smooth.
 For the non-interacting systems, these features have already been studied.
-Interestingly, in our case, even for the ordered ring with $N_{\uparrow}=N_{\downarrow}=5$, the inclusion of both $U$ and $V$ leads to a smoothening of the $E_g$ slope, which serves as a clear signature of the interplay between these two interactions. (v) At any fixed flux $\phi$, the magnitude of $E_g$ increases monotonically with increasing $U$ and $V$.
+Interestingly, in our case, even for the ordered ring with $N_{\uparrow}=N_{\downarrow}=5$, the inclusion of both $U$ and $V$ leads to a smoothening of the $E_g$ slope, which serves as a clear signature of the interplay between these two interactions. (v) The interaction parameters $U$ and $V$, which modify the flux-dependent ground-state energy $E_g$, are repulsive, and as a consequence, the magnitude of $E_g(\phi)$ increases with increasing $U$ and $V$.

 Now, we try to explain these characteristics features.
 In the absence of interactions, the ground-state energy is simply the sum of occupied single-particle energy levels.
 The crossings of these levels at $\phi=0$ and $\phi=m\phi_0/2$ give rise to the cusps observed in the first column of Fig.~\ref{N=10, order ring}.
 The reordering of levels due to these degeneracies results in abrupt slope changes.